wavebeem/wavebeem.com/src/blog/2015-12-23-js-gotchas-with-this-and-new.md

 Love it or hate it, you’ve probably used JavaScript at some point.
 JavaScript has two keywords to aid in writing [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) code: `this` and `new`.
 Despite the Java namesake for JavaScript, these keywords work completely differently in JavaScript, and are frequently misunderstood or used improperly on accident.
 This post explains the behavior of `this` and `new`, and explores common mistakes with using them, as well as how to write more resilient code without them.

-## Strict Mode Behavior of This and New
+## Strict mode behavior of this and new

 The current version of ECMAScript (the official standard name for JavaScript) is [ES2015](http://www.ecma-international.org/ecma-262/6.0/), but back with the release of [ES5](https://es5.github.io/), a feature was added called _strict mode_.
 [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is used by starting a file or function with the string literal `"use strict"` (including quotes).
 Strict mode changes the semantics of many areas of the language, so I will be covering how it affects `this` and `new` as well.

 I will start with an explanation of how `this` works in strict mode, since it’s easier to follow.
 You can think of `this` as an implicit parameter to _every_ JavaScript function.
 You do not declare it in the parameter list and you can’t pass it like a normal argument.

-## This with Function Calls
+## This with function calls

 ```js
 function add(x, y) {